nanobox-io/nanobox-guides/articles/ruby/rails/production/configure-rails.md

     - tmp
     - log

-  # this is how logs are piped out to the nanobox dashboard
+  # the path to a logfile you want streamed to the nanobox dashboard
   log_watch:
     key: 'path/to/log.file'
 ```

+You can visit the [log_watch](https://docs.nanobox.io/boxfile/web/#custom-logs) doc for more information about this node.

 ## Compile Assets
 For Rails to run in production we'll need to compile all of our assets.
 To do that you can update your existing `boxfile.yml` with an after_compile [hook]():